justxuewei/gee/en-phrase-kl.md

 **RC - Passage 4**

-- report back (on somebody or something)
+report back (on somebody or something)

 - 汇报 to return with information or an explanation from someone or something.
   - I need you to report back on Walter by noon.
   - I’ll report back as soon as I can.

-- stem from
+stem from

 - 起源于；来自 to result from something.
   - These problems all stem from your mismanagement.
   - Our difficulties stem from the bad weather we have been having.

-- call for
+call for

 - 需要 to need, require, or demand something or the services of someone.
   - The recipe calls for two cups of flour.
   - This job calls for someone with experience.
 - 收；接 to arrive to collect or pick up a person or a thing.
   - I will call for you about eight this evening.
   - The messenger will call for your reply in the morning.
 - 大声喊（引申义：呼吁） to shout for or request someone or something.
   - I stood on the porch and called for the dog.
   - NBAC plans to call for a continued ban on federal government funding…

-- up in the air (about something or someone)
+up in the air (about something or someone)

 - 未决定的；悬而未决的 undecided about someone or something; uncertain about someone or something.
   - I don’t know what Sally plans to do.
 Things were sort of up in the air the last time we talked.
   - Let’s leave this question up in the air until next week.

 **RC - Passage 5**

-- for centuries
+for centuries

 - 几个世纪以来

-- cut and dried
+cut and dried

 - 死板的；老套的 fixed; determined beforehand; usual and uninteresting.
   - I find your writing quite boring.
 It’s too cut and dried.
   - The lecture was, as usual, cut and dried.

-- be filled with
+be filled with

 - 全是；满是
   - History is filled with examples of it.

-- amount to
+amount to

 - 变得成功 to become worthwhile or successful.
   - I hope Charles amounts to something some day.
   - I doubt that this business will ever amount to anything really profitable.
 - 相当于 [for something] to be the equivalent of something.
   - Why, doing this amounts to cheating!
   - Your comments amount to treason.

-- put *someone or something* forward
+put *someone or something* forward

 - 移动 to move someone or something forward.
   - The director put all the players forward during the last scene, leaving more room for the chorus to come on for the finale.
   - Could you put your left foot forward a little?
 - 提出 to suggest someone or something
   - I would like to put forward a plan.

-- carry something out
+carry something out

 - to perform a task; to perform an assignment.
   - “This is a very important job,” said Jane.
 “Do you think you can carry it out?”

-- in favor (of someone or something )
+in favor (of *someone or something*)

 - 支持
   - Are you in favor of lower taxes?

 # 2000

 **CT**

-- insure against *something*
+insure against *something*

 - 保证...以免受...;预防 to guard or protect against something.
   - You must insure against theft and fire.
   - I will insure against all risks.

 **RC - Passage 1**

-- at a loss
+at a loss

 - 茫然；不知所措 uncertain as to how to proceed
   - By the mid-1980s Americans had found themselves at a loss over their fading industrial competitiveness.

-- sweep into
+sweep into

 - 冲入；跑进 to dash or run into some place
   - The kids swept into the candy store and bought little bits of things.
   - They swept in and spent all of a dollar before they left.

-- on the ropes
+on the ropes

 - 处境岌岌可危；处于不利境地 in a defensive and often helpless position
   - America's machine-tool industry was on the ropes.

-- as though
+as though

 - 好像 = as if
   - It's as though she invented the term.

-- for a while
+for a while

 - 暂时；一段时间

-- take *someone or something* for granted
+take *someone or something* for granted

 - 认为...理所应当；轻视 to expect someone or something to be always available to serve in some way without thanks or recognition; to value someone or something too lightly.
   - I wish you didn’t take me for granted.
   - I guess that I take a lot of things for granted.

-- inquire into
+inquire into

 - 调查；探究 to look into something; to investigate something by asking questions.
   - I will inquire into your complaint.
 It sounds as if something is wrong.
   - We have not inquired into it yet.

-- yield to
+yield to

 - 取代
   - Self-doubt has yielded to blind pride.
 - 放弃
   - Will she yield to growing pressure for her to retire?

 **RC - Passage 3**

-- with regard to = in regard to
+with regard to = in regard to

 - 就...而言；关于 concerning someone or something.
   - What shall we do in regard to planning dinner?
   - With regard to Bill, I think he is working too hard.

-- make up
+make up

 - 制造；构成 to constitute something.
   - Two chapters make up this volume.
   - Over forty freight cars made up the train.

-- at will
+at will

 - 随意的 whenever one wants; freely.
   - You’re free to come and go at will.
   - The soldiers were told to fire their guns at will.
   - You can eat anything you want at will.

 **RC - Passage 4**

-- *A* be typical of *B*
+*A* be typical of *B*

 - B以A为特色；A是B特有的..
   - This is not typical of Chinese, but is a feature of the Thai language…

-- *A* be the envy of *someone*
+*A* be the envy of *someone*

 - A令某人羡慕
   - Britain is now the envy of the world's record companies.

-- raise eyebrows
+raise eyebrows

 - 反对
   - He raised his eyebrows over some of the suggestions...

-- in favor (of) *something*
+in favor (of) *something*

 - 支持；选择 approving, supporting, or endorsing someone or something.
   - Are you in favor of lower taxes?
   - Of course, I’m in favor.

 # 2001

 **CT**

-- buy *something* up
+buy *something* up

 - 全部买下 to buy all of something; to buy the entire supply of something.
   - He bought the oranges up from all the groves.
   - He bought up all the oranges and drove up the price.

-- draft bill
+draft bill

 - （法律）草案

-- lay down
+lay down

 - 制定
   - The Companies Act lays down a set of minimum requirements.
   - Taxis must conform to the rigorous standards laid down by the police.

-- be in safe hands with *someone*
+be in safe hands with *someone*

 - 受到...的妥善保管
   - Are you sure your money is in the safe hands with that bank?

+**RC - Passage 1**

+split *someone or something* up (into *something*)

+- 分裂；分离 to divide people or things up into something, such as groups.
+  - I had to split the group up into two sections—there were so many who showed up.
+  - I split up the class into two discussion sections.

+in terms of *something*

+- 就...而言；关于 regarding something; concerning something.
+  - I don’t know what to do in terms of John’s problem.
+  - Now, in terms of your proposal, don’t you think you’re asking for too much?

+in one's own rights

+- 凭...的条件
+  - This is an excellent novel in its own rights. 这是一本真正优秀的小说

+under way

+- 进行中 moving; running; started.
+  - The time has come to get this game under way.
+  - Now that the president has the meeting under way, I can relax.

+**RC - Passage 2**

+work against

+- 对...不利
+  - What was less visible then, however, were the new, positve forces that work against the digital divide.

+in the interest of *someone or something*

+- 为了...的利益/好处 as an advantage or benefit to someone or something; in order to advance or improve someone or something.
+  - In the interest of health, people are asked not to smoke.
+  - The police imprisoned the suspects in the interest of the safety of the public.

+get over

+- 克服，战胜
+  - How would they get over that problem, he wondered?

+**RC - Passage 3**

+turn out to be *someone or something*

+- 最终变为；最终发展为 to develop or become someone or something in the end.
+  - In the end, he turned out to be a handsome prince in disguise.
+  - The previous prince turned out to be a frog.

+head-scarching

+- 令人挠头的
+  - head-scarching puzzlement

+ready-made

+- 现成的
+  - a ready-made narrative structure

+be alien to = be opposite of

--
+- 与...相异；与...不同；违反...
+  - Their ideas are alien to our way of thinking.

+get around to *doing something*

+- 抽空去做 to find time to do something; to do something after a long delay.
+  - I finally got around to buying a new coat.
+  - It took Sally years to get around to visiting her aunt.**